Remembering The Contract with America - May 9th, Hour 2

 Yeah, it's good to hear from you.

-Uh uh anyway, my my point is just the blatant hypocrisy of these democratic zealots who you know want uh abortion on demand, no matter how far along the woman is, but almost to a a person, if you ask them if do they support the pen the death penalty they don't at all.
+Anyway, my point is just the blatant hypocrisy of these Democratic zealots who want abortion on demand no matter how far along the woman is.

-They're just a bunch of bloodthirsty ghouls and uh where's the you know the moral outrage here.
+They're just a bunch of bloodthirsty ghouls.

-I mean uh w w w how do you how do we get this far as a as a country where you can walk into an abortion clinic nine months pregnant and have your your pregnancy terminated it doesn't make any sense.
+I mean, how do we get this far as a country where you can walk into an abortion clinic, nine months pregnant, and have your pregnancy terminated?

 Nobody likes it.